-As per the provisions of Section 135 of the Companies Act, 2013 ("Act") read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules"), the mandatory CSR spend of the Company for FY 2023 was INR 1.32 crores, against which the Company has spend INR 1.32 crores.
-The Company does not intend to set off the excess spend , against the mandatory CSR spend in succeeding years.
+As per the provisions of Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 ("CSR Rules"), the mandatory CSR spend of the Company for FY 2024 was INR 113.70 lakhs, against which the Company has spent INR 114.18 lakhs.
+The Company does not intend to set off the excess spend, against the mandatory CSR spend in succeeding years.
 Your Company is in compliance with the statutory requirements in this regard.

-During the year under review, the CSR Policy was amended to align with the provisions of the Companies Act, 2013 and to include inter alia the Composition of CSR Secretariat, monitoring process of CSR interventions etc. The amended Policy has been hosted on the website of the Company and can be accessed at the web-link:
+During the year under review, the CSR Policy was amended to align with the provisions of the Act and to include, inter-alia, the Composition of CSR Secretariat, monitoring process of CSR interventions, etc. The amended Policy has been hosted on the website of the Company and can be accessed at the web-link: